Contest is closed. Please check back for future opportunities.

 About Our Selection Process

 To choose a winner, our judges will review all valid complete entries received by the deadline date listed above.
 We will select a winner up to 6 weeks after the deadline and notify the student, as well as confirm that the student is currently enrolled.
 Only the winner will be awarded the scholarship prize, and their essay will be published on our website.
 Other notable essays may also be featured on the Matt Sharp blog.
+Check will be sent directly to the winner’s college.

 Ownership of Entries

 All applications and essays submitted to The Law Office of Matthew D. Sharp, along with all copyright, trademark and other proprietary rights associated with the submission, become the property of https://sharpcriminalattorney.com/.
-By submitting your entry and signing the application form, you acknowledge we own all rights to publish and promote the content.
+By submitting the application form, you acknowledge we own all rights to publish and promote the content.
 All entrants also agree that they consent to the use of their name, the school or university they attend, and the use of their likeness (as in a photograph).

 Meet Criminal Defense Attorney Matt Sharp